 Here $T$ is a parameter and $\La^T_m$ is the ``mixed'' (as opposed to Arthur's one) truncation operator introduced by Jacquet-Lapid-Rogawski in \cite{JLR}.
 When applied to the map $x\in G(\AAA) \mapsto K_f(g,x)$ we get the expression $(K_f\La^T_m) (g, \cdot)$.
 On the one hand the limit of $ J^{G,T}(g, f)$ when $T$ goes to infinity is $J^G(g,f)$.
 On the other hand, we can easily get the spectral expansion of $J^{G,T}(g, f)$ using the Langlands spectral decomposition of the kernel $K_f$, see proposition \ref{prop:cv-spectral-T}:

 The sum above is over pairs $(M,\pi)$ where $M$ is a standard Levi subgroup and $\pi\in \Pi_{\disc}(M)$.
 The relative character here is defined by:

 The main difference with \eqref{eq:intro-relchar} is that we have replaced the intertwining period by the Flicker-Rallis period of the mixed truncated discrete Eisenstein series.
 The study of such periods is undertaken is section \ref{sec:FR}.
-The starting point is that the Flicker-Rallis period of a truncated discrete Eisenstein series can be expressed in terms of Jacquet-Lapid-Rogawski regularized periods of Eiseinstein series, see proposition \ref{prop:MS-periods}.
-Let's mention that the proposition is not completely formal: once again we rely on the explicit description of exponents of discrete automorphic representations.
+The starting point is that the Flicker-Rallis period of a truncated discrete Eisenstein series can be expressed in terms of Jacquet-Lapid-Rogawski regularized periods of Eisenstein series, see proposition \ref{prop:MS-periods}.
+Let us mention that the proposition is not completely formal: once again we rely on the explicit description of exponents of discrete automorphic representations.
 As in Arthur's asymptotic formula for the scalar product of two Eisenstein series, some of the contributions are negligible when $T$ goes to infinity.
-Among the main terms, many regularized periods of Eiseinstein series vanish, see proposition \ref{prop:vanishing}.
+Among the main terms, many regularized periods of Eisenstein series vanish, see proposition \ref{prop:vanishing}.
 When they do not obviously vanish, they are related to the intertwining periods, see theorem \ref{thm:period-entrelac}.
 At this point, we can show that the Flicker-Rallis period of a truncated discrete Eisenstein series is asymptotic to an explicit combination of intertwining periods.
-Using the stronger version of theorem \ref{thm-intro:maj-Eis} one can show:
+Using the stronger version of theorem \ref{thm-intro:maj-Eis} from which we borrow the notations one can show: